Azusa a Street Revival

 Learn how or revisit the effects of the Azusa Street Revival on the worldwide body of Christ.

-The Azusa Street Revival is one of world’s largest modern-day global Christian movements.
+The Azusa Street Revival is one of the world’s largest modern-day global Christian movements.
 On April 9, 1906, William J. Seymour, started a Pentecostal explosion.
 And, it is in the city of Los Angeles, California.
-He is discipled by Charles Parham, a black preacher.
+He is disciplined by Charles Parham, a black preacher.
 The news traveled like wildfire about the Holy Ghost meeting or “Azusa Street Revival. ” Firemen are called because distant neighbors thought they saw fire around the building.

 The Azusa Street Revival services are almost a replay of Pentecost in Acts chapter 2 verses 1 through 21.
-As a matter of fact, unexpected and unexplained supernatural events occured during this anointed Pentecostal revival meeting.
+As a matter of fact, unexpected and unexplained supernatural events occurred during this anointed Pentecostal revival meeting.
 Miraculous healing and deliverance are experienced.
 The sound of speaking in tongues and the interpretation of tongues are heard.
-There are sounds of thunderous clapping, spontaneous singing and “dancing in the spirit.”
+There are sounds of thunderous clapping, spontaneous singing, and “dancing in the spirit.”
 Testimonies are given.
 Teaching and preaching on the love and the blood of Jesus is heard.
 Moreover, altar calls were subject to happen at any time during the service.
-Services were held many hours, days and nights.
+Services were held many hours, days, and nights.

 The blessings from the Revival contributed to many things.
-Seymour believed in fasting, prayer and living a lifestyle of holiness.
-He followed, preached and taught principles from the life and ministry of Jesus Christ.
+Seymour believed in fasting, prayer, and living a lifestyle of holiness.
+He followed, preached, and taught principles from the life and ministry of Jesus Christ.
 William J. Seymour was a man of strong faith.
 He believed in making demands on God’s Word.
 In the meetings, he did whatever Jesus Christ said we could do.
 Miracles were worked through the power of the Holy Ghost.
 People were delivered.
 Jesus also gave us power over sickness and disease.
-People are healed and the love of Jesus Christ was shared.
+People are healed and the love of Jesus Christ is shared.
 In spite of Jim Crow and hate groups, people of all colors and economic backgrounds began to worship and praise God, together.